Learn how to unlock your wireless mobile device for use on other carriers (formerly "SIM Unlock").

 - T-Mobile may request proof of purchase or additional information in its discretion and certain other exceptions may apply.

 - The device must have been active on the T-Mobile network for at least 40 days on the requesting line.

-Military and other exceptions: Deployed military personnel who are customers in good standing are eligible to have their devices unlocked upon provision of deployment papers.
+- Deployed military personnel in good standing are eligible to have their devices unlocked upon provision of deployment papers.

 - Exceptions to some or all requirements may apply in other circumstances for Business and Government Accounts.

 - To obtain an unlock code for a non T-Mobile device you must contact the original mobile carrier or manufacturer.